Talisman (board game): Reception

 Andy Blakeman reviewed Talisman for Imagine magazine, and stated that "Obviously, this is a luck game, and the amount of luck required is sometimes very frustrating.
 However, quite an epic fantasy atmosphere builds up around the game, and it plays efficiently and cleanly.
 If you like fantasy boardgames, then this is quite a good example."

 In the April 1984 edition of White Dwarf (Issue 52), Alan Paull liked the high quality of the game components, but thought that games went on for far too long, and winning seemed to be a matter of luck.
 Paull gave the game a below-average rating of 6 out of 10, concluding, "Talisman is not a bad game.
 If it was shorter, it would make an enjoyable family game."

 In the March–April 1985 edition of The Space Gamer (Issue No. 73), Matthew Costello commented that "This is an ideal fantasy game for your non-gaming friends or relatives.
 There's enough familiar 'boardgame' here so that they'll be comfortable, but Talisman adds subtle and challenging elements from the FRP world."

+Larry DiTillio reviewed Talisman for Different Worlds magazine and stated that "Ease of play, lots of replayability, great fun win or lose, these are the hallmarks of a good beer & pretzels game and Talisman scores high in all three.
+If this were not enough, Games Workshop has recently put out an expansion set that provides 14 new characters, along with some new Spells and Adventure Cards, that add even more fun to the game.
+Need I say more?"

 In the December 1993 edition of Dragon (Issue 200), Allen Varney considered Talisman a classic, calling it "a nutty romp that calls for lots of luck, a laid-back attitude, and tolerance for getting turned into a toad.
 You won’t believe how often this game toadifies you."

 Talisman was chosen for inclusion in the 2007 book Hobby Games: The 100 Best.
 Shane Lacy Hensley commented that the very name of Talisman "conjures a smile – if not a nerdish giggle – from most thirty-something gamers as they recall countless high school and college days playing this simple and addictive game."